POLICIES AND PROCEDURES

 Accepting any form of commissions, bonuses, awards or incentive trips from MONAT constitutes a Market Partner’s agreement to be bound by MONAT’s Policies and Procedures.

 Market Partners receive bonuses and commissions based on the actual sales of products to end consumers.
 When a product is returned to MONAT for a refund or is repurchased by the Company, the bonuses and commissions attributed to this returned or repurchased product will be deducted, in the month in which the refund is given, and continuing every pay period thereafter until the bonuses and commissions are recovered, from the Market Partners who received bonuses and commissions on the sales of the refunded products.
 In the event that any such Market Partner terminates their Market Partner Agreement, and the amounts of the bonuses and commissions attributable to the returned products have not yet been fully recovered by the Company, the remainder of the outstanding balance may be set off against any amounts owed to the terminated Market Partner.

 6.2.2 - PAYMENT CARD FEES

-MONAT currently pays bonuses and commissions through MoMoney, which includes a MONAT-brand debit card and on-line portal.
+MONAT currently pays bonuses and commissions through MoMoney, an on-line portal.
 Currently, the Company pays all associated fees for this payment method.
 Company reserves the right to deduct any fees assessed to it because such payment program or a Direct Deposit Program from the bonuses and commissions payable to Market Partners.
 In that event, MONAT shall provide at least 30 days prior notice to all Market Partners.